Cassava Sciences: Leadership

-Senior vice presidents are Michael Zamloot (tech operations), George Thornton (technology), and Lindsay Burns (neuroscience).
-Burns is married to Barbier.
+Remi Barbier was Cassava's president, chief executive officer and chairman of the board until his abrupt July 2024 resignation, when Richard J. (Rick) Barry was named executive chairman of the board.
+A CEO search was initiated, with the outgoing CEO, Barbier, to remain employed by Cassava until September 13, 2024 in a non-executive capacity, without duties or responsibilities.
+On September 9, Cassava announced that Barry was named CEO, and Claude Nicaise, who had served on the board since 2023, was appointed chairman of the board.

+Lindsay Burns the senior vice president for neuroscience and Barbier's wife also resigned in 2024 following the indictment of her co-researcher Wang on charges of fraud.
+She was replaced in May 2025 by Angélique Bordey.

-Hoau-Yan Wang, a professor at City University of New York (CUNY) is a consultant who is on Cassava's advisory board.
+Hoau-Yan Wang, a professor at City University of New York (CUNY) is a consultant who was on Cassava's advisory board.
 He is a co-author, with Burns, of many journal papers.
-The Wall Street Journal (WSJ) stated in 2021 that, along with Cassava's officers, he can receive bonuses based on Cassava's market performance.
+The Wall Street Journal (WSJ) stated in 2021 that, along with Cassava's officers, he could receive bonuses based on Cassava's market performance; he was indicted in June 2024 for falsifying data related to Cassava's Alzheimer's drug in development, simufilam.

+Other officers, as of July 2024, were James W. Kupiec, chief medical officer, and Eric Schoen, chief financial officer.
+In April 2025, Cassava announced that Kupiec would resign in May, and Jack Moore would become senior vice president of clinical development, responsible for developing simufilam for tuberous sclerosis-related epilepsy.
+Other senior vice presidents are: R. Christopher Cook (senior counsel), Michael Marsman (regulatory affairs), Michael Zamloot (tech operations), and George Thornton (technology).

+According to Charles Piller, writing in Science, Barbier would not specify in 2022 who were the company's 2022 scientific advisers.
 Patrick Keefe wrote in The New Yorker in January 2022 that Cassava's bonus plan provides for potential cash bonuses tied to "specific valuations [of the company's stock] for twenty consecutive days".
 He added that the "full incentive scheme could exceed two hundred million dollars, and it was not pegged to F.D.A. approval or to the success of the drug—just to the share price.
 This appeared to create an incentive for the company to pump its own stock."
 The WSJ stated that, under this plan, Barbier's bonus could reach $108 million.

-According to Charles Piller, writing in Science, Barbier would not specify who were the company's 2022 scientific advisers.